kotlinx.rpc 0.4.0 Help

 An example code for a Ktor web application may look like this:

-// ### COMMON CODE ### @Serializable data class ProcessedImage( val url: String, val numberOfCats: Int, val numberOfDogs: Int ) interface ImageService : RPC { suspend fun processImage(url: Srting): ProcessedImage } // ### CLIENT CODE ### val client = HttpClient { installRPC { serialization { json() } } } val service = client.rpc("/image-recognizer").withService<ImageService>() service.processImage(url = "https://catsanddogs.com/cats/1") // ### SERVER CODE ### class ImageServiceImpl(override val coroutineContext: CoroutineContext) : ImageService { // user defined classes private val downloader = Downloader() private val recognizer = AnimalRecognizer() override suspend fun processImage(url: Srting): ProcessedImage { val image = downloader.loadImage(url) return ProcessedImage( url, recognizer.getNumberOfCatsOnImage(image), recognizer.getNumberOfDogsOnImage(image) ) } } fun main() { embeddedServer(Netty, port = 8080) { install(RPC) { serialization { json() } } routing { rpc("/image-recognizer") { registerService<ImageService> { ctx -> ImageServiceImpl(ctx) } } } }.start(wait = true) }
+// ### COMMON CODE ### @Serializable data class ProcessedImage( val url: String, val numberOfCats: Int, val numberOfDogs: Int ) @Rpc interface ImageService : RemoteService { suspend fun processImage(url: String): ProcessedImage } // ### CLIENT CODE ### val client = HttpClient { installRPC { serialization { json() } } } val service = client.rpc("/image-recognizer").withService<ImageService>() service.processImage(url = "https://catsanddogs.com/cats/1") // ### SERVER CODE ### class ImageServiceImpl(override val coroutineContext: CoroutineContext) : ImageService { // user defined classes private val downloader = Downloader() private val recognizer = AnimalRecognizer() override suspend fun processImage(url: Srting): ProcessedImage { val image = downloader.loadImage(url) return ProcessedImage( url, recognizer.getNumberOfCatsOnImage(image), recognizer.getNumberOfDogsOnImage(image) ) } } fun main() { embeddedServer(Netty, port = 8080) { install(RPC) { serialization { json() } } routing { rpc("/image-recognizer") { registerService<ImageService> { ctx -> ImageServiceImpl(ctx) } } } }.start(wait = true) }

 For more details and complete examples, see the code samples.